sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

     It is used even in single language site but does not really have consequences, except for text translation from PO catalog files (at least used in Django admin).

-    Be aware that application contents store the language it has been written with, so if you change default language on a single language site, you may not see your content anymore (but they should not be lost).
+    Be aware that application contents commonly store the language they have been written with so if you change default language on a single language site you may not see your content anymore (but they should not be lost).

     Default language value is defined in ``settings.LANGUAGE_CODE`` from ``django_builtins`` module in composition repository.